piersolenski/brewfile.nvim/README.md

 ## ✨ Features

 - **Install/uninstall packages** - Just position your cursor on any line in your Brewfile and hit your keybind
-- **Auto-dump after changes** - Keeps your Brewfile in sync automatically
+- **Auto-dumps Brewfile after changes** - Keeps your Brewfile in sync automatically
-- **Multi-source support** - Works with brew formulas, casks, Mac App Store apps (via mas), and even VSCode extensions
-- **Package info** - Get detailed package information without switching to terminal
+- **Package info** - Get detailed package information
 - **Safety first** - Optional confirmation prompts for destructive actions

 ## 📦 Package Support